samsuh/2025-learnings/README.md

 Reinstalling postgres on my windows machine. not sure why it's not here anymore.
 Maybe lost it during the reset.

 Perils of being "smart" as a self identity. https://youtu.be/U4PsIm9dDvs?si=2aXL1lcwrbr4cxR2

+I find myself losing a lot of time.
+Motivation wanes a lot, and I can't make solid progress on my loosely defined goals.
+However, I don't want to "waste time" and I find myself going back to the comfort of making progress on video tutorials and courses.
+This is a crutch.
+I need to focus more on work output and not rely on the dopamine of learning things conceptually and being exposed to concepts over output.
+Learning is good, but learning in lieu of output is not good.